 The Credit Union Foundation of British Columbia is the province wide philanthropic organization of the credit union system founded and funded by British Columbia credit union members.

 The Foundation’s primary purpose is to provide education awards to British Columbia resident post secondary students in need of financial assistance for academic, technological, or vocational training at accredited schools within the province.
 Awards are also given to mature students upgrading their basic education and skills to allow them to enter the work force.

-The Foundation was incorporated in 1958 under the Society Act of British Columbia and is administered by a nine-member Board of volunteer Trustees elected by members of the Foundation at the annual general meeting.
+The Foundation was incorporated in 1958 under the Society Act of British Columbia and is administered by a twelve-member Board of volunteer Trustees elected by members of the Foundation at the annual general meeting.
 The Trustees are responsible for the administration and investment of donations, capital grant contributions, memorials, gifts, bequests and trusts, and for the disbursement of income derived from capital as well as from donations.

 Every credit union in British Columbia supports the Foundation through annual donation dues.
 The funds for awards come from the earnings the Foundation receives on its capital.
 Most of the capital has been donated by credit unions and credit union members to Memorials & Trusts in honour of credit union pioneers.

 Credit unions are local, democratically controlled co-operative financial institutions.
 When first started in the 1940’s, they relied totally on the unpaid volunteer commitment of their members for their board of directors and operating staff.
 Over the years, as they grew, they hired professional personnel.
 It is in recognition of the time and dedicated service of both volunteers and personnel that credit unions donate funds to the Foundation.

 Since then several named funds have been established by credit unions, individual credit union members honouring loved ones while others have been created through bequests in support of the Foundation’s work.
 All provide ongoing gifts to future generations of British Columbians striving to complete their education and become contributing members of their community.

 About the Trusts & their Awards